unstoppabledomains/dev-docs/login-with-unstoppable/index.md

 <figcaption>Login with Unstoppable Promo</figcaption>
 </figure>

-Login with Unstoppable allows owners of Unstoppable Domains to log in and share profile information with EVM-compatible applications.
+Login with Unstoppable allows owners of Unstoppable Domains to log in and share profile information with EVM-compatible and Solana applications.
 This gives users more control over their personal information and allows developers to access information about their users without needing to host or maintain a CRM database.

 The UAuth protocol extends the standard OpenID Connect (OIDC) authorization protocol with a simple wallet signature.
 This decentralized authorization process enables a better user experience and a closer relationship between applications and their users.